dudgeon/chat-frontier-family/README.md

 ## Architecture
 The app streams OpenAI responses via Supabase Edge Functions.
 See [architecture docs](docs/architecture.md) for diagrams and flow details.

 Database policies and storage buckets are described in [docs/supabase.md](docs/supabase.md).
 UI conventions live in [docs/ui.md](docs/ui.md).
+The parent-only Child View is available at `/children/:id`.

 ## Environment
 Create a `.env` with your Supabase project credentials and OpenAI keys.
 Example variables: